 I suggest here that the inversion of the names in the title of the masnavi reveals a typical trait of the literary technique of pastiche.
 Such a title advertises a dynamic relationship with the auctor: awareness of this tie is indispensable because the comparison enhances the value and interest of the new work.

 On the level of style, his poem has a flavour of its own, the poet showing his proficiency with wordplay and, as pointed out by Sharma, he also “puns on Persian words that have Hindi homonyms.”
-There are also passages where the poet explores mimeticism, offering a conscious stylistic pastiche of Nizami (he was noted for the ease with which he could emulate earlier poets’ styles).
+There are also passages where the poet explores mimetism, offering a conscious stylistic pastiche of Nizami (he was noted for the ease with which he could emulate earlier poets’ styles).
 As an example, here are the two opening baits of the aghaz-i dastan in both Nizami’s and Amir Khusrau’s masnavis:

 Nizami: